Autosuggestion

-Autosuggestion is a psychological technique related to the placebo effect, developed by apothecary Émile Coué at the beginning of the 20th century.
+Autosuggestion is a psychological technique related to the placebo effect, developed by pharmacist Émile Coué at the beginning of the 20th century.
 It is a form of self-induced suggestion in which individuals guide their own thoughts, feelings, or behavior.
 The technique is often used in self-hypnosis.

 Typological distinctions

 Émile Coué identified two very different types of self-suggestion: